The Solvay Brussels School of Economics and Management

 · Both postdoctoral experience and exchange periods outside of the applicants’ home institution (during or after their PhD) will be considered as a plus.

-· Candidates should already have some teaching experience at university level.
+· Candidates should already have some teaching experience at the university level.

-· A good command of English at an academic level (depending on the field, level C1 is required),
+· A good command of English at an academic level.

 For more information, please contact Bram De Rock, vice-dean of research of the faculty, (firstname.lastname@example.org).

-if you want you can complete a standard form via our website at https://www.ulb.be/fr/documents-officiels/completer-votre-cv-en-ligne.
+· a Curriculum Vitae including a list of publications.
+Although not mandatory, you can complete a standard form via the ULB website at https://www.ulb.be/fr/documents-officiels/completer-votre-cv-en-ligne.
 Once completed, it must be downloaded and attached to the application file.

 · a 7,000-character report (4 pages) presenting the applicant’s research activities and a research project, including how these will integrate into ULB’s research teams.